-After two weeks of wearing one set of aligners, you will move onto the next step and then wear that set for another two weeks.
+After each week of wearing one set of aligners, you will move onto the next step and then wear that set for another week.
 To monitor your progress, you will have appointments set up with Dr. Levi about every six weeks.
 With each set of aligners that you go through, you are one step closer to your dream smile!

 Step Five: Reveal Your New Smile

-For most adults, treatment typically takes about a year although each individual case is different.
+For most adults, treatment typically takes about three to six months although each individual case is different.
 The best way to ensure that treatment goes smoothly and as quickly as possible, make sure to wear the aligners about 22 hours a day.
 Then, you will be ready to show the world the smile you've always wanted.

 Gaps between teeth can occur with abnormal continued growth of the jawbone.
 Missing teeth can also cause the surrounding teeth to shift due to the extra space, creating gaps in your teeth.
 Spacing issues and gaps between teeth can lead to gum problems (due to lack of protection by the teeth), periodontal pockets and increased risk of periodontal disease.